dmotts/simple-gpt-chatbot/README.md

 ## Installation

-To set up and run the `dmotts/openai-gpt-chatbot` Streamlit application, follow these steps:
+To set up and run the application, follow these steps:

 1. **Clone the repository:**
    ```